pingcap/docs/data-migration/aurora/from-snapshot.md

 # Migrate from Aurora snapshot to TiDB

-This document introduces how to migrate full data from Amazon Aurora MySQL to TiDB using TiDB Lightning.
-Both Dumpling and TiDB Lighting are used in this document.
+This document describes how to migrate full data from Amazon Aurora MySQL to TiDB using TiDB Lightning.
+Both Dumpling and TiDB Lighting are used for this migration.

 ## Prerequisites